189 Comments

 Arthur C Hilliker

-Hertford, NC · 9 months ago
+Hertford, NC · a year ago

 THIS is what's missing in society today.
 The handing down of trades VOLUNTARILY.
 MANY things simply CAN NOT be learned in schools.
 ON THE JOB TRAINING, HAS TO, go along with an education, or the education is WASTED !!!